Derby: Industrial Revolution

 Other notable 18th-century figures with connections to Derby include the painter Joseph Wright, known as Wright of Derby, who was known for his innovative use of light in his paintings and was an associate of the Royal Academy; and John Whitehurst, a clockmaker and philosopher.
-Erasmus Darwin, doctor, scientist, philosopher and grandfather of Charles Darwin, whose practice was based in Lichfield, Staffordshire, was a frequent visitor to Derby, having founded the Derby Philosophical Society.
+Erasmus Darwin, doctor, scientist, philosopher and grandfather of Charles Darwin, moved to Derby in 1782 and founded the Derby Philosophical Society.

 Derby's place in the country's philosophical and political life continued with Henry Hutchinson, an active member of the Fabian Society.
 On his death in 1894, he left the society an amount in his will which was instrumental in founding the London School of Economics.

 The beginning of 19th century saw Derby emerging as an engineering centre, with manufacturers such as James Fox, who exported machine tools to Russia.

 In 1840, the North Midland Railway set up its works in Derby and when it merged with the Midland Counties Railway and the Birmingham and Derby Junction Railway to form the Midland Railway, Derby became its headquarters.
 The connection with the railway encouraged others, notably Andrew Handyside, Charles Fox and his son Francis Fox.

 A permanent military presence was established in the city with the completion of Normanton Barracks in 1877.

 Derby was one of the boroughs reformed by the Municipal Corporations Act 1835, and it became a county borough with the Local Government Act 1888.
 The borough expanded in 1877 to include Little Chester and Litchurch, and then in 1890 to include New Normanton and Rowditch.
 The borough did not increase substantially again until 1968, when under a recommendation of the Local Government Boundary Commission it was expanded into large parts of the rural district of Belper, Repton and South East Derbyshire.
 This vastly increased Derby's population from 132,408 in the 1961 census to 219,578 in the 1971 census.

 Despite being one of the areas of Britain furthest from the sea, Derby holds a special place in the history of marine safety – it was as MP for Derby that Samuel Plimsoll introduced his bills for a "Plimsoll line" (and other marine safety measures).
 This failed on first introduction, but was successful in 1876 and contributed to Plimsoll's re-election as an MP.